arangodb/docs-hugo/site/content/3.12/arangograph/monitoring-and-metrics.md

 The key features include:
 - **Built-in monitoring**: Get immediate access to monitoring capabilities for your deployments without any additional setup.
-- **Chart-based metrics representation**: Visualize the usage of the DBServers and Coordinators over a selected timeframe.
+- **Chart-based metrics representation**: Visualize the usage of the DB-Servers and Coordinators over a selected timeframe.
 - **Integration with Prometheus and Grafana**: Connect your metrics to Prometheus and Grafana for in-depth visualization and analysis.